 (3) In valuing class four residential and commercial property described in 15-6-134, the department shall conduct the appraisal following the appropriate uniform standards of professional appraisal practice for mass appraisal promulgated by the appraisal standards board of the appraisal foundation.
 In valuing the property, the department shall use information available from any source considered reliable.
 Comparable properties used for valuation must represent similar properties within an acceptable proximity of the property being valued.

 (4) The department may not adopt a lower or different standard of value from market value in making the official assessment and appraisal of the value of property, except:

-(a) the wholesale value for agricultural implements and machinery is the average wholesale value category as shown in Guides 2000, Northwest Region Official Guide, published by the North American equipment dealers association, St. Louis, Missouri.
-If the guide or the average wholesale value category is unavailable, the department shall use a comparable publication or wholesale value category.
+(a) the market value for agricultural implements and machinery is the average wholesale value category as provided in published national agricultural and implement valuation guides.
+The valuation guide must provide average wholesale values specific to the state of Montana or a region that includes the state of Montana.
+The department shall adopt by rule the valuation guides used as provided in this subsection (4)(a).
+If the average wholesale value category is unavailable, the department shall use a comparable wholesale value category.